DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 ## The Attack

 To perform this attack is not needed to know the key, any plaintext or be an expert in math.
-Just access to a ciphertext you want to decrypt is enough.
+Just access to the cipher text and to the decryption method is enough.
 Firstly, pay attention to the diagram shown below of how the CBC mode decrypts a given ciphertext.

 ![CBC Decryption](img/cbc_decrypt.png "CBC Decryption")

 The most relevant point is how each block decryption ends.

-> **The ciphertext passes throught the block cipher decryption and then its output is XORed with the previous ciphertext block**.
+> **The ciphertext passes through the block cipher decryption and then its output is XORed with the previous ciphertext block**.
 The XOR of this two strings with the correct padding gives the plaintext message.

-Image you have made a random request to a web application you use with the following **encrypted cookie value** and you want to decrypt it to know its content:
+Imagine you have made a random request to a web application you use with the following **encrypted cookie value** and you want to decrypt it to know its content:

 > 6A211E234529238AA323D4D562B35056

-Assume the application is encryptiong this value in CBC mode and PKCS#7 standard.
+Assume the application is encrypting this value in CBC mode and PKCS#7 standard.
 The application receives this value, decrypts it and sends the response based on it.
 The perfect scenario for a padding oracle attack!

 With this knowledge, there are 3 possible cases:

-1. The ciphertext is valid - a successfull response is sent;
+1. The ciphertext is valid - a successful response is sent;

 2. Invalid ciphertext (with improper padding) -  error message;

 3. Valid ciphertext with invalid padding -  error message.

-To make this clear, if you can send different ciphertexts and result in different upon its decryption you know if the padding is valid or not.
-With this kind of knowdlege the attacker has the to decrypt any ciphertext.
+To make this clear, if you can send different ciphertexts and result in different outputs upon its decryption you know if the padding is valid or not.
+With this kind of knowledge, the attacker has the ability to decrypt any ciphertext.

 To conclude, the goal is to find the correct ciphertext payload to get a successful response (200 OK), meaning we have the right value for the byte we want to decrypt.
 If it responds with an error (usually 500 error), it means the tampered ciphertext does not decrypt to a valid message.
 We can try other payloads to find a proper match.